Michael A. Hughes Center for the Arts

 The sound system is custom built by JBL and includes 17 speakers supplying 32,000 watts of sound power.
 All the lights and sound equipment are controlled from the control booth.
 There is also a dedicated control area at the rear of the auditorium.
 These areas are equipped with the best lighting and audio control equipment available.

 A dedicated arts staff across all divisions

-The Fine Arts staff is led by Michael Hughes, the Chair of the Fines Arts Department and the Artistic Director of the Highland Center for the Arts.
+The Fine Arts staff is led by Michael Hughes, the Chair of the Fines Arts Department and the Artistic Director of the Michael A. Hughes Center for the Arts.
 Mr. Hughes teaches Music Theory, and AP Music Theory.
-The brother and sister team of Alan and Cynthia Saucedo are highly decorated and direct the strings program in the Lower, Middle and Upper School.
-John Krumich, founder of the regional youth organization SCORE teaches vocal music in the Upper and Middle School.
-Michele Daniel-Shenk teaches general music in the Lower School.
+Susan Chacey directs the strings program in the Lower, Middle and Upper School.
+Ben Grove, teaches instrumental and vocal music in the Lower and Middle School.
 David Fatula teaches Beginning Guitar, Intermediate Guitar, Guitar Ensemble and Jazz Ensemble.

 Hub for 2D and 3D arts classes

 Highland School is committed to educating the whole person and the Visual Arts program at Highland reflects this philosophy.
 Karen Stinnett teaches 2D Art for grades 8-12.
 She is an accomplished artist whose exhibitions around the area are familiar to many in the community.
-Laura DeBoer teaches 3D Art in grades 8-12.
+Lauren Pinson teaches 3D Art in grades 8-12.
 Alice Laimbeer and Lindsey Dengel teach art in the Lower and Middle Schools.